RedHat-UX/red-hat-design-system/docs/accessibility/00-fundamentals.md

 [ATAG 2.0](https://www.w3.org/TR/ATAG20/) is the current version of the standard.
 And, as with WCAG, there are three levels of conformance: A, AA, and AAA (from lowest to highest).
 We recommend using tools that meet or exceed ATAG 2.0 AA, when possible.

-Keep in mind that, while an authoring tool (e.g., Drupal Core 9+) may be conformant with ATAG 2.0 AA out of the box, that’s no guarantee that web pages generated by this tool will also be accessible.
+Keep in mind that, while an authoring tool (e.g., Drupal Core 9+) may be conformant with ATAG 2.0 AA out of the box, that’s not a guarantee that web pages generated by this tool will also be accessible.
 And CMS add-ons (e.g., Drupal modules) can also impact accessibility, so they should be evaluated when they are intended to be used, as well.

 WAI also provides an [ATAG Report Tool](https://www.w3.org/WAI/atag/report-tool) to help walk you through the process of authoring tool evaluation to gauge conformance.